AdobeDocs/platform-learn.en/help/platform/schemas/convert-your-data-model-to-xdm.md

 ---
 title: Convert your data model to XDM
 description: This video shows how data architects can take their existing transactional data model and convert it to an Experience Data Model.
 It shows the difference in modeling approaches using entity-relationship diagrams.
 role: Data Architect
 feature: Schemas
 kt: 7933
 thumbnail: 333483.jpg
+exl-id: 20cff411-99e1-42d5-852d-9fd66cf0e6f9
 ---
 # Convert your data model to XDM